Texas seismologists investigate quakes near old Cowboys stadium

-DALLAS (This story corrects paragraphs seven, removing reference to Exxon Mobil's XTO unit, which does not have operations in Irving.)

-Seismologists installed a new earthquake-monitoring device in the Dallas suburb of Irving this week after a series of minor temblors rocked an area near the site of the former Dallas Cowboys football stadium.
+DALLAS Seismologists installed a new earthquake-monitoring device in the Dallas suburb of Irving this week after a series of minor tremblors rocked an area near the site of the former Dallas Cowboys football stadium.

 Irving was shaken by nine quakes on Tuesday and into Wednesday, including three measuring magnitude 3.6, 3.5, and 3.1, the U.S. Geological Survey said.
 The quakes were the strongest in a series of about 20 minor quakes to hit around the stadium area since September.